MASSHUU12/ipz/docs/api/USER_ENDPOINTS.md

 **Note:** Either `email` or `phone_number` must be provided, but both are not required.

-## Validation Rules
+### Validation Rules

 - **Email**:
     - Required if phone_number is not provided
     - Must be unique in the system
-    - Must be a valid string format
+    - Must be a valid email format

 - **Phone Number**:
     - Required if email is not provided